The Challenge

-As the president of the FIU Honors College Fashion Club, the core challenge was building a recognizable, cohesive brand identity from for an inactive student organization that didn't yet have one — while simultaneously establishing consistent content that would attract fashion-forward students at a university without any dedicated fashion program.
-The goal was to position HCFC as a legitimate professional and creative organization, not just a student club.
+At a school without any any dedicated fashion program, serving as President of the FIU Honors College Fashion Club required more than direction, but establishment as well.
+A core challenge was building a recognizable, cohesive brand identity for an inactive student organization — while simultaneously conceptualizing consistent content.
+Beyond those challenges, we raised our ambitions further, aiming to position HCFC as a legitimate professional and creative organization, not just a student club.

-The rebrand began with developing full brand guidelines covering logo variations, a color palette of elegant neutrals accented with muted turquoise and warm brown tones, and a dual-font typography system pairing Horizon for editorial impact with Tex Gyre Bonum for refined readability.
-Two distinct logo marks were designed — a safety pin monogram and a textile-letter version — giving the club visual flexibility across digital and print contexts.
-Social strategy was built around recurring content pillars including Fashion Fact Friday, street style highlight reels, and event-specific flyers, all designed to mix educational value with community personality.
-Events ranged from the Holiday Potluck with a DIY ugly sweater activation to the "Tailoring Careers in Fashion" panel, each with custom branded collateral.
+The rebrand began with developing full brand guidelines, from logo variations, to color palettes, official typography, and vision and mission statements.
+Social strategy was built around recurring content pillars, including Fashion Fact Friday, street style highlight reels, and event flyers, all designed to mix educational value with community personality and professional ambition.
+Events ranged from fun holiday parties with a DIY ugly sweater activation, to a professional panel, "Tailoring Careers in Fashion," each with custom (and branded) marketing collateral.

 Outcome & Impact

-The club launched with a fully documented brand system, doubling Instagram following within 3 months, and a semester of programming that included panel events, social series, and community-building activations — building membership and visibility within FIU's Honors to double its numbers.
+The club launched with a fully documented brand system, doubling Instagram following within 3 months, and a semester of programming that included panel events, social media series, masterclasses, and community-building activations — building membership and visibility within FIU.

 Back to Top